KnpLabs/KnpMenuBundle/Resources/doc/index.md

 container to be available via `$this->container`.
 You can also implement `ContainerAwareInterface` instead of extending this class.

+**Note** The menu builder can be overwritten using the bundle inheritance.

 To actually render the menu, just do the following from anywhere in any Twig
 template: